Something is awakening….

 What you get

-• Access to The Witching Hour: two private online open mic nights for members, to give us time to share what we have created so far
+• Entry to The Witching Hour: two community online open mic nights

-• Access to an online hub, where all recordings of live sessions, writing prompts and poems read can be accessed.
+• Access to a members portal online, where all recordings of live sessions, writing prompts and poems read can be accessed.
 You have access to this for up to a year, so you can repeat this course as many times as you like.

 • Access to some of my favourite poems & essays on witchcraft

-• Suggested homework and ideas to try out in your own time
+• Suggested homework and prompts to try out in your own time

 Themes